-Three kinds of messages can appear on the pump's display: user messages, confirmation messages, and error messages.
+There are three different kinds of messages that can appear on the pump's display: user messages, confirmation messages, and error messages.

 User messages

 User messages (Figure 2.6) tell you about an existing instrument condition or ask for further action.
 Some of these will only appear on the display for three seconds.
 An example of a message requiring further action is shown in Figure 2.6.